Home

 Simplified flow chart of a browser-web server connection processing interaction, leading to the receipt of an HTML page.
 The web server initiates a PHP process for dynamic page generation, which involves grabbing data from the database

 Generally speaking, a web server is your classic go-between, dealing with clients in a standardized manner and so that they never need to know anything about the inner works of a website.
 When a client request cannot be fulfilled, the web server will have to let the client know so that the client may figure out where the problem is and trouble-shoot it if feasible.
-For example, the client may need to log on to the website in order to confirm their access rights or correct an URL typo to make sure the server never returns error 404 again.
+For example, the client may need to log on to the website in order to confirm their access rights or correct antypo to make sure the server never returns error 404 again.

 Web servers